-Often the wait between the job interview and the next step in the hiring process seems endless, and an understanding the answers to these questions will help you gauge what is going on and who to contact with questions.
+Often the wait between the job interview and the next step in the hiring process seems endless.

-Without knowing the answers to the 5 questions below, you will be completely uninformed about the employer's process and how your candidacy is progressing (or not progressing).
+Without knowing the answers to the 5 questions below, you will be completely uninformed about the employer's process.

 Sometimes the lack of information is to test your interest in the job, and sometimes the lack is inexperience, incompetence, disorganization, or too much work.

 The answers to these questsions are essential questions for your success in your job search.

 They won't help you determine your potential job satisfaction or even, directly, your fit for a job, but they are the most important to ask to keep your job search moving forward.